Trade, Law and Development: Ranking

 Since 2011, TL&D has consistently been ranked as the best law journal in India across all disciplines.
 According to Washington & Lee University's Law Journal Rankings, barring the inception year 2009 when it was not ranked, TL&D has retained the top position among all law journals (across all disciplines) from India from 2011 to 2017 (having scored the highest combined score and highest impact factor score).
 In 2010, it was ranked 2nd (combined score: 1.2) marginally losing out the top spot to Jindal Global Law Review (combined score: 1.6).

 In the field of International Trade, TL&D was ranked as the 10th best law journal across the globe in 2012.
 Further, it secured the 12th position in 2013–2014; 11th in 2015; and 14th in 2016–2017.

 Editorial board and staff

-The editorial board of TL&D comprises two editors-in-chief, one managing editor (ME), a technical editor (TE), and senior content editor (SCE), each along with other editors viz. associate editors, copy editors and consulting editors.
+The editorial board of TL&D is made up of two editors-in-chief, one managing editor (ME), a technical editor (TE), and senior content editor (SCE), each along with other editors viz. associate editors, copy editors and consulting editors.

-The Journal is patronised by the Vice Chancellor of NLU, Jodhpur and also has one member of faculty as the Faculty-in-Charge.
+The journal is patronized by the vice chancellor of NLU, Jodhpur.
+It also has a member of faculty as the Faculty-in-Charge.

 Focus and scope

-The Journal is particularly committed to publishing perspectives from and for the developing world.
+The Journal is committed to publishing perspectives from and for the developing world.
 It publishes "Articles", "Notes", "Comments" or "Book Reviews" from distinguished and diverse authors, including, inter alia, judges, scholars, policy-makers, practitioners and students.